Skip to content

 To connect to a BlueBEAR shell using Windows we recommend the following methods in order of preference:

-1. Using the Windows native ssh client in PowerShell, if this is available on your system.
+1. Using the Windows native ssh client in PowerShell, if this is available on your system (replacing _username_ with your username).

 Further information can be found here: KB14689